-Neymar jeered by some PSG fans as he returns to the side

-Some fans whistled and made offensive hand gestures when he ran out onto at Parc des Princes for the pre-match warmup.

-Then, when Neymar’s name was read out over the loudspeaker as the teams were announced, PSG’s ultras jeered loudly.
-His first few touches of the ball were also met with loud jeers.
+Jeered and insulted by some PSG fans, Neymar scores winner

+PARIS (AP) — Amid loud jeers and insulting banners from his own fans, Neymar scored a stunning bicycle kick during injury time for French league leader Paris Saint-Germain to beat Strasbourg 1-0 on Saturday.

+Neymar met Abdou Diallo’s left-wing cross as it drifted behind him, brilliantly hooking it in with his left foot as he was falling backward.
+Even as Neymar celebrated, PSG ultras behind the goal where he scored still jeered him.

-Neymar angered them with his public desire to rejoin former club Barcelona in the offseason.
-The forward, who scored for Brazil last week, sat out four French league games as he tried to move back but talks broke down.
+He angered those fans with his public desire to rejoin former club Barcelona in the offseason.
+The forward, who scored for Brazil last week, sat out four league games as he tried to force a move back but talks broke down.

+“I stayed calm.
+We all know what happened; I understand that it’s very difficult for them,” Neymar said.
+“But as from now I am a PSG player.
+If they want to whistle me, no problem.”

+Two offensive banners insulting Neymar — and his father who has also represented him in transfer talks — were also deployed at Parc des Princes.
+One of those referenced Neymar’s reported willingness to spend 20 million euros ($22 million) of his own money to push through the deal, which would reunite him with his friend and former teammate Lionel Messi.

+“No, nothing.
+I just want to thank my teammates for allowing me to score this goal,” he said in comments translated to French.
+“The other players don’t deserve to put up with this situation.
+When the fans are behind the team, we are stronger together.”

-His sheer determination to leave, along with an interview recounting how much he enjoyed playing in Barca’s 6-1 humiliation of PSG in the Champions League in 2017, led to hostile chanting against him by PSG’s ultras in a home game last month.
+It was his sheer determination to leave the club, along with an interview recounting how much he enjoyed playing in Barca’s 6-1 humiliation of PSG in the Champions League in 2017, which led to hostile chanting against him by PSG ultras in a home game last month.

 One banner held aloft during that game urged him to “Get Lost.”